-Honor Moore's most recent book is The Bishop's Daughter, a finalist for the National Book Critics Circle Award.
-Her most recent collection of poems is Red Shoes.
-She was a chief consultant for A Change of World, a podcast series and radio documentary about American women poets produced by the Poetry Foundation.
-Moore is the Nonfiction coordinator of the MFA in Creative Writing program at The New School as well as a core faculty member.
+Honor Moore's Our Revolution: a Mother and Daughter at Midcentury has just been published by WW Norton and her first collection of poems Memoir (1988) was reissued last fall, The Bishop's Daughter, a memoir, a finalist for the National Book Critics Circle Award, as well as Our Revolution and The White Blackbird (read by Stockard Channing) were released as audiobooks this spring.
+Moore was chief consultant for A Change of World, a podcast series and radio documentary about American women poets produced by the Poetry Foundation.
+She is the Nonfiction coordinator of the MFA in the Creative Writing program at The New School as well as a core faculty member.

 1. Who is your favorite villain, and who is your favorite protagonist in literature?